Creator: Blizzard Entertainment

-- Doing It for the Art — ...the company has very high self-imposed quality standards, and has flat-out cancelled games which weren't passing muster.
+- Doing It for the Art: ...the company has very high self-imposed quality standards, and has flat-out cancelled games which weren't passing muster.
 And those that did often had a long development cycle.

 - Diablo III also has a Bittersweet Ending: you've taken down Diablo and saved two worlds, but two of the franchise's most beloved characters are now dead (as well as a lot of other people throughout the course of the game), and the killer of one of them is still out there.

 - Fallen Hero: More often than not, villains in Blizzard's games fit this trope.
 The scarlet crusade can be considered an entire faction of fallen heroes.